-This The Seven Husbands of Evelyn Hugo summary gives you the details of this universally beloved story of an old Hollywood actress.
-And because this is a book pairings blog “where books meet lifestyle,” I have also provided some recommended pairings for further learning.
+This The Seven Husbands of Evelyn Hugo summary gives you the plot and a review of this universally beloved story of an old Hollywood actress.
+And because this is a book pairings blog “where books meet lifestyle,” I have also provided some quotes and recommended pairings for further learning beyond the synopsis.

 The Seven Husbands of Evelyn Hugo Summary + Quotes